 Students pursuing a doctoral degree who are not on an approved leave of absence must maintain continuous registration during the academic year.
 Students failing to meet this requirement are considered to have voluntarily withdrawn from the program and must petition for re-admission should they wish to return.
 International students must be registered as full-time students during their doctoral degree program.
 This typically requires registration in at least 8 credits of coursework, or registration in GEOG 800.

 - Preliminary Conference [First semester]

-Doctoral students meet with their Interim Advisor and Graduate Chair upon entrance into the program.
-A broad outline of the program is discussed and specific courses are suggested.
+Doctoral students meet with their Interim Advisor and Graduate Chair upon entrance into the program to discuss a broad outline of the program and suggest courses.